cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 **Allowed input range**: `.*`

-**Synopsis**: Insert line if it DOES NOT fully match a regex in the list
+**Description**: Insert line if it DOES NOT fully match a regex in the list

 **Example**: